Get

 1. The Bichon Is Sometimes Highly Energetic

 It’s not surprising that the Bichon Frise would be an active animal.
 The breed’s life history speaks to this fact.
 They can get excited when playing with the kids.
 They also tend to be nippy, especially as puppies.
-You should start training your pet early to avoid them developing unwanted behaviors and becoming overexcitable.
+You should start training your pet early to avoid developing unwanted behaviors and becoming overexcitable.

 adorable little girl playing with her bichon frise dog at home